Edward I. Nickerson: Legacy

-After the death of her parents Lyra Brown Nickerson became noted as a philanthropist, both in executing her father's will and on her own account.
+After the death of her parents Lyra B. Nickerson became noted as a philanthropist, both in executing her father's will and on her own account.
 She donated her father's his large architectural library to the Providence Public Library, where it now forms the core of the Nickerson Art and Architecture Collection.
 This was followed by financial gifts to both the library and the Rhode Island School of Design.
 Nickerson was interested in flying, and donated funds to the Aero Club of America and Rhode Island National Guard for the purchase of airplanes, and learned to fly herself.
 Upon her death, which occurred August 30, 1916 in Narragansett, her remaining estate was divided between the Providence Public Library and the Rhode Island School of Design.
 The latter bequest included several pieces of artwork, including two portraits of her father.
 The earlier of these was painted in 1885 by Gerald Sinclair Hayward.
 The latter is part of a pair of portraits posthumously commissioned in 1909 by Lyra Brown Nickerson of her parents from Albert Edward Jackson.

 At least one of Nickerson's works has been listed independently on the United States National Register of Historic Places, and many others are contributing properties to listed historic districts.